grith.aidocs

 grith daemon

-grith daemon [start | stop | status]
+grith dashboard [start | stop | status | pair]

 The daemon is the long-running grith process that owns the dashboard server, the shared audit + digest, the reputation table, and the notification dispatcher.
 See Daemon and thin-client sessions for the "why".